We have school-specific prompt guides for almost 100 schools.

 The Requirements: 1 essay of 100-150 words; 1 essay of 200-250 words.

-This is a why essay with a twist.
-The admissions department doesn’t just want to know why you want to attend Tufts University, they’ve actually given you a hint about the qualities they expect to see in your essay.
-What does “intellectual playful” mean to you?
-What makes learning fun, and where do you see opportunities at Tufts?
-To nail this essay, you’re going to want to explore what Tufts means by this and how you see yourself fitting in.
+This is a classic “why.”
+The admissions department wants to know why you hope to attend Tufts University next fall.
 Start by browsing the Tufts website and reminding yourself why this school is on your list to begin with!
 Does Tufts offer a major that’s hard to find at other institutions?
-Is there a professor you’d really like to work with or club you want to join?
-And how will you fit into Tufts’ community?
-This could even be an opportunity to work in a brief anecdote to illustrate how your own personal qualities align with the ones in the Tufts community.
+Is there a professor you’d really like to work with or a club you want to join?
+What do you have to offer Tufts’ community?
 Maybe your favorite classes are the ones in which you and your classmates discuss literature and debate symbolism.
 Perhaps you are the punniest person you know and think this core part of your character will help you assimilate into Tufts’ playful culture smoothly.

 Tufts wants to accept intellectually curious applicants, so why not use this opportunity to rant and rave about your current obsession?
 Maybe you find marine life to be absolutely fascinating, and you’ve been reading up on the most dangerous creatures in the deep dark sea (and their preferred prey, of course).
 Or maybe you are super interested in Greek mythology and have been voraciously reading every book you can find on Poseidon and his many adventures.
 When was the last time you went down an internet rabbit hole trying to research something?
 When were you extremely motivated to solve a problem or create something new?
 What was the last fact or skill you learned outside of school that truly captured your imagination?
 The bottom line here is to discuss examples of what truly fascinates you, while also reflecting on what these examples say about your personality traits, interests, or learning style.